scriptrdotio/device-agnostic-app/app/Readme.md

 - api/getDeviceAlerts: this script is invoked by the UI to obtain the list of the alerts that were triggered for a device by the application.
 This list is actually obtained from "entities/deviceManager".
 Passing the "filter" parameter narrows the list to the alerts related to the device with and id matching the value of "filter".
 - api/getDeviceHistory: this script is invoked by the UI to obtain the list of all the events that occurred through time for a device.
 - api/getLatestDevices: this script is invoked by the UI to obtain the latest events of all devices.
-- api/getLatestDevices: this script is invoked by the UI to obtain the latest event of a specific device.

 ## /entities folder
 This folder contains the scripts that implement the business logic and business rules of the application.